 World T.E.A.M. has been organizing and directing our Face of America cycling series for nearly two decades.
 Our inaugural Face of America in 2000 saw two teams of adaptive and able-bodied cyclists begin from each coast and meet under the Gateway Arch in St. Louis, Missouri.
 In 2002 and 2003, our ride honored the civilian and military victims of the September, 2001 attacks on America.
 More than 1,000 athletes rode from Ground Zero in New York City to the Pentagon in Arlington, Virginia in September, 2002.
 The following September, more than 600 riders completed this three-day journey.
 Since 2006, the Face of America has honored injured and disabled military veterans from wars and conflicts worldwide with inclusive rides between the capital in Washington and the Civil War battlefields of Gettysburg.

 Face of America Liberty began in 2017 following a test ride in 2015.
-The first year’s ride began at West Point and rode south along the Hudson River to Manhattan, with nearly 70 participants.
+The first year’s ride began at West Point and rode south along the Hudson River to Manhattan.